minimuutti/minimuutti.github.io/en/activation/_posts/2015-07-20-sniffing-course.md

   thumb:
 ---

 Sniffing is one of the most efficient way to drain your dog's energy.
-If your dog hasn't search much before, you need to start with only three items/obstacles.
+If your dog hasn't searched much before, you need to start with only three items/obstacles.

 Later on when your dog is used to searching you can use more items/obstacles.